Real-World Scene Recovery for Scattering-Degraded Images Using Spatial and Frequency Priors: Spatial and Frequency Priors (SFP)

 The spectral direction represents color variations within an image and can be approximately modeled as the gradients of the three channels, which capture the rate of intensity change across spatial locations.
 Accordingly, the spectral direction $\mathcal{S}(x)$ is defined as follows:

 where $\mathcal{R}$, $\mathcal{G}$, and $\mathcal{B}$ denote the color channels, ${\Omega (x)}$ is the local patch centered at $x$, and $\left\| {\cdot} \right\|$ is the modulus operation.

-We observe that projecting the inverted degraded image $1 - \mathcal{I}(x)$ onto $\mathcal{S}(x)$ provides a close approximation of the scene transmission, as illustrated in Figure~\ref{fig:spatial_prior}(a).
-Intuitively, $1 - \mathcal{I}(x)$ quantifies a pixel's deviation from atmospheric light, which monotonically decreases as haze increases, thereby capturing degradation-related information relevant for transmission estimation.
+We observe that projecting the inverted degraded image $1 - \mathcal{I}(x)$ onto the spectral direction $\mathcal{S}(x)$ provides a close approximation of the scene transmission, as illustrated in Fig.~\ref{fig:spatial_prior}(a).
+Intuitively, $1 - \mathcal{I}(x)$ serves as an indicator of haze density by quantifying a pixel's deviation from the atmospheric light.
+This deviation is monotonically related to the scene transmission $t(x)$, decreasing as haze density increases.
+By projecting $1 - \mathcal{I}(x)$ onto the spectral direction $\mathcal{S}(x)$ of the degraded image, the degradation-related component can be effectively extracted, yielding an accurate approximation of the scene transmission.

-To verify this finding, we compute the mean squared error (MSE) to quantify the discrepancy between the estimated and ground-truth transmissions on the Haze4K test set~\cite{liu2021synthetic}, with the statistical results shown in Figure~\ref{fig:spatial_prior}(b).
-The proposed spatial-domain prior achieves superior performance, yielding estimates with smaller deviations from the ground truth compared to several famous priors, e.g. DCP~\cite{he2011}, CAP~\cite{zhu}, GCP~\cite{ju2019idgcp}, RLP~\cite{ju2021idrlp}, and SLP~\cite{ling2023single}.
-Figure~\ref{fig:similar_gt} shows that our spatial-domain prior yields transmission maps which remain consistent with the ground truth across regions of varying haze concentrations.
+To verify this finding, we compute the mean squared error (MSE) to quantify the discrepancy between the estimated and ground-truth transmissions on the Haze4K test set~\cite{liu2021synthetic}, with the statistical results shown in Fig.~\ref{fig:spatial_prior}(b).
+The proposed spatial-domain prior achieves superior performance, yielding estimates with smaller deviations from the ground truth compared to several famous priors, e.g. DCP~\cite{he2011single}, CAP~\cite{zhu2015a}, GCP~\cite{ju2019idgcp}, RLP~\cite{ju2021idrlp}, and SLP~\cite{ling2023single}.
+Fig.~\ref{fig:similar_gt} shows that our spatial-domain prior yields transmission maps which remain consistent with the ground truth across regions of varying haze concentrations.